isomerpages/govtech-gobusiness-main/_covid-19/time-limited-rrt.md

 As more employees return to the workplace from 1 Jan 2022, there could be higher risk of workplace transmission, particularly given the higher transmissibility of the Omicron variant.
 To ensure early detection and ringfencing of COVID-19 infections, we encourage all firms to implement regular testing for all employees.
 The Government will therefore conduct <b>a second round of Antigen Rapid Test (ART) kit distribution to workplaces</b>.
 Similar to the first round of distribution in Sep/Oct 2021, this time-limited 8-weeks RRT exercise is voluntary and will be on an application basis.
 Application will open from 3 January 2022 through to 31 January 2022.

-Firms with eligible employees (see eligibility criteria below) may apply for 8 ART kits per onsite fully vaccinated employee for weekly testing over a two-month period.
+Firms with eligible employees (see eligibility criteria below) may apply for 8 ART kits per employee for weekly testing over a two-month period.
 These tests can be self-administered by the employee either at home, or at the work premises.

 ### [Round 2 of Time-Limited RRT] Eligibility Criteria